yig/GMU-CS425/README.md

 * 2023-10-06: Mentioned CMakeLists.txt and dawn.
 * 2023-10-16: Removed Engine& parameter to main loop callback.
 It's confusing and unnecessary (because of the capture-by-reference).
 * 2023-10-24: Mentioned std::move() to move rather than copy a loaded lua script into the map.
+* 2023-10-25: Clarified that script manager should support running scripts on demand and a Script component.